 Tomorrow’s Achievers Today

-Sound, pro-active governance coupled with leading-edge initiatives ensure that the education offered at Northwood is relevant to the demands of today’s society.
-Northwood is the school of choice for the North Durban Community where:
+Sound governance ensures the education Northwood offers is relevant to the demands of our society.
+We aim to be the school of choice for the North Durban Community where:

-§ Parents trust and believe in their son’s education.
+- Parents trust and believe in their son’s education and academic results.

-§ Willing and diverse participation from all stakeholders facilitates shared accountability through unity and respect.
+- All stakeholders share accountability through unity and respect.

 Top-Class, Relevant Education for a Changing World